Inside The Ukrainian Clinic Making '3-Parent Babies' For Women Who Are Infertile

 I traveled to Ukraine because Zukin promised unusual access to his private fertility clinic, including the first demonstration for a U.S. journalist of how scientists create "three-parent" babies — a procedure prohibited by the U.S. Food and Drug Administration.

-Zukin also arranged the first-ever interview with a mother of a 15-month-old boy who is one of the four children he says he's produced this way.
+Zukin also arranged the first-ever interview with a mother of a 15-month-old boy who is one of the four children he says he has produced this way.

 Three more of his patients are pregnant, Zukin says, including a woman from Sweden.
 Women from several other countries including Britain, Brazil and Israel are going through the process, he says.

 Leading ethicists and genetics researchers criticize the clinic for rushing ahead to use this method for infertility.
-No one knows if children produced this way will be healthy, they say.
+No one knows whether children produced this way will be healthy, they say.
 And some worry the procedure may open the door to "designer babies."

 "This is pretty troubling," says Marcy Darnovsky, who heads the Center for Genetics and Society, a U.S.-based watchdog group.